Carotid Artery Stenting Coverage Policies

 - TCAR is only reimbursed by Medicare when performed in the Inpatient setting.

-- Medicare will only cover TCAR in facilities certified to have met CMS’s minimum facility standards for performing carotid artery stenting, which include local credentialing requirements.
+- Medicare will only cover TCAR in facilities that have met CMS’s minimum facility standards for performing carotid artery stenting.
 A list of certified facilities is viewable here and more information on the certification process is here.

 - Claims billed under a Category B IDE (identified by a six-digit IDE number preceded by a “G,” e.g., G123456); or a billed under an FDA-approved post-approval study (identified by a six digit PMA number preceded by a “P,” e.g., P123456) are not subject to the approved facility list.